PRECIOUS-Gold prices slip as dollar firms ahead of Fed rate decision

 Investors looking for a safe place to park assets have preferred the U.S. currency to bullion, undermining gold’s traditional role as a safe haven, while speculators have ramped up bets that gold prices will fall.

-The greenback was sightly stronger on Wednesday against a basket of major currencies and is up more than 5 percent since April.
+The greenback was slightly stronger on Wednesday against a basket of major currencies and is up more than 5 percent since April.

-Analysts at Commerzbank said gold was stuck beneath technical resistance at its 55-day moving average at $1,207.76 and its 4-month downtrend at $1,220.
+Analysts at Commerzbank said gold was stuck beneath technical resistance at its 55-day moving average around $1,208 and its 4-month downtrend at $1,220.

 They said prices would likely move lower and that their long-term outlook had become more negative since gold broke below its 2005-2018 uptrend line, now around $1,215.

-Platinum had gained 0.2 percent to $824.20 an ounce and palladium was unchanged at $1,060.97 an ounce, near an 8-month high of $1,068.50 reached in the previous session.
+Platinum had gained 0.1 percent to $823.30 an ounce and palladium was 0.2 percent higher at $1,063.47 an ounce, near an 8-month high of $1,068.50 reached in the previous session.
 (Additional reporting by Vijaykumar Vedala in Bengaluru; Editing by Mark Potter and Emelia Sithole-Matarise)